 An SSI/SSDI application is submitted to the SSA.
-The SSA looks at the severity of an individual's impairment(s), as well as current age, education and work history, to determine whether the individual is disabled according to Social Security regulations.
+To determine whether an individual is disabled according to Social Security regulations, the SSA looks at:

+- The severity of an individual's impairment(s);

+- Current age:

+- Education; and

+- Work history.

 During the SSI/SSDI application process, the local SSA office is responsible for verifying non-medical eligibility requirements (financial and non-financial), which may include age, employment, marital status, or Social Security coverage information.
-The SSA office then sends the case to the Disability Determination Bureau (DDB) for evaluation of the disability.
+Once verified, the SSA office sends the case to the Disability Determination Bureau (DDB) for evaluation of the disability.